 - put patients at the heart of what the NHS does

-- focus on improving those things that really matter to patients
+- focus on improving things that really matter to patients

 - empower and liberate clinicians to innovate, with the freedom to focus on improving healthcare.

 The fundamental difference with a CCG is that they are led by clinicians.
-For patients, this means that doctors will be heavily involved in ensuring the appropriate provision of local health services, and will work more collaboratively with other organisations in making decisions about health.
+These doctors are involved in ensuring that the appropriate provision of local health services are available to patients, and work together with other organisations in making decisions about health.

 North Central London CCG is a new organisation, established in April 2020.
 It has brought together five existing CCGs – Barnet, Camden, Enfield, Haringey and Islington.
 Merging these five CCGs follows publication of the NHS Long Term Plan in January 2019, which sets out a 10-year practical programme of phased improvements to NHS services and outcomes.
 The NHS Long Term Plan will involve redesigning healthcare so that people get the right care, in the right place, at the right time and making best use of the available resources.

-As a single CCG we will continue to work closely with Councils, providers, general practices, voluntary, community organisations, and unions, to achieve our shared aims.
-Merging will allow us to optimally balance commissioning of some health services at scale for North Central London (for example, acute and specialised services) while making sure services best delivered locally remain commissioned at a borough-level (for example, primary care, mental health and community services).
+As a single CCG we will continue to work closely with councils, providers, general practices, volunteers, community organisations and unions to achieve our shared aims.
+Merging will allow us to balance commissioning of some health services at scale for North Central London (for example, acute and specialised services) while making sure services best delivered locally remain commissioned at a borough-level (for example, primary care, mental health and community services).
 We will be able to maximise investment in improving residents’ health by reducing duplication and streamlining processes.